 Great!
 You're in the right place.

-Unfortunately... that look like a super rigid and restrictive way of living + eating.
+Experts + anecdotal evidence seemed to point to The Paleo Approach by Sarah Ballantyne... but that look like a super rigid and restrictive way of living + eating.

 I wanted to know how I could implement the Autoimmune Protocol to heal my body... while continuing to follow the principles of intuitive eating (which are healing to my mind and soul).